firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 was only years later after :cite:`Munk:1950` did a similar calculation using lateral viscosity that people took the idea seriously.

-After three quarters of a century we are still unable to parametrize the dissipative effects of the small scales so it is very difficult to get a good quantiative predictions as to the mean structure of the gyre that is generated.
+After three quarters of a century we are still unable to parametrise the dissipative effects of the small scales so it is very difficult to get a good quantiative predictions as to the mean structure of the gyre that is generated.
 However, this demo aims to compute the